Wireless Technology in Access Control

-The indoor WiFi network range varies between 66 ft to 230 ft based on the type of modulation, bandwidth and other factors.
-The outdoor range is always a bit longer than the indoor ranges with same network parameters due to lesser hindrances.
-A wide range of WiFi enabled devices is available in the marketplace that include cell phones, PCs, tablets, access control security system, office equipment, home appliances and others.
+The indoor WiFi network range varies between 66 ft to 230 ft based on the type of modulation, bandwidth, and other factors.
+The outdoor range is always a bit longer than the indoor ranges with the same network parameters due to lesser hindrances.
+A wide range of WiFi-enabled devices is available in the marketplace that includes cell phones, PCs, tablets, access control security systems, office equipment, home appliances, and others.

-WiFi-based access system uses the combination of software and hardware resources in it.
-The main products commonly used in a WiFi enabled security system include:
+WiFi-based access system uses a combination of software and hardware resources.
+The main products commonly used in a WiFi-enabled security system include:

 - Wireless readers

 These products communicate with each other through a wireless communication system.

 How It Works

 WiFi has become a very powerful technology in modern security and access control systems for a small as well as for a large building, organization, or institute.
 Internet of things (IoT) is one of the key models of future communication systems, which will integrate all equipment, devices, and home appliances commonly used in our day-to-day life.
 That integration will be accomplished through an IP-based internet system.

 In a door access control system, the legacy locks of a building are replaced with wireless-enabled electronic locks.
 Those locks connect to a wireless access point or wireless router, which facilitates multiple wireless-enabled devices and locks to communicate with each other within specified criteria and conditions.
 The control and management of the entire door security access system are done through a software application, which provides an interface to configure the desired conditions and criteria for accessing the doors.